Northeastern-Electric-Racing/Calypso/README.md

 # Calypso
-Custom CAN decoder to translate CAN messages to MQTT protobuf encoded packets with low latency and a YAML configuration structure.
+Custom CAN decoder to translate CAN messages to MQTT protobuf encoded packets with low latency and a JSON configuration structure.

 Usage: run `-h` to see the full usage options and defaults.